 Applicants must fill out an online application.

 The Southeast PA Beef Classic Scholarship program was designed to show our appreciation to our exhibitors by providing support to participant(s) of the jackpot show to assist in furthering their educational endeavors.
 The scholarship fund will be awarded to one individual in the amount of $500.00.
 The scholarship will be awarded between the heifer and steer shows at the 2019 show and the individual does not need to be present to accept the scholarship.

 To be eligible for the scholarship applicants must currently be enrolled in a post-secondary program and have shown at least three years prior to the year of the application.
 Please fill out the following application along with a 1,000 essay explaining how you will utilize the skills and knowledge you gained through your cattle showing experience in the future.

 Each year, Sullivan Supply offers 20 scholarships of $1,000 each to youth displaying a great passion for the livestock show industry and/or livestock production.
 Candidate must be a graduating high school senior or a college student 21 years of age or younger; resident of the U.S. or Canada, and not a previous Sullivan Sullivan scholarship winner.
 An agriculture major or a career goal in livestock is not a requirement but a continued future involvement in the livestock industry is.
 Applications are due March 15 each year, and students can apply online starting January 1st, where they can also download and mail a paper application.

 Scholarships will be awarded to both undergraduate and graduate students enrolled in an agricultural curriculum at an institution that offers degrees in agriculture.
 Applicant must be accepted or enrolled in a College of Agriculture which offers courses in food animal production.
-Applicant must be enrolled in classes effective September 1.
+Applicants must be enrolled in classes effective September 1.
 For more information and to apply, visit the scholarship website at http://targetingexcellence.org/scholarship_info/